Concerts, sports events in UAE cancelled, postponed as virus spreads in Gulf

 “I know, wild lol (laugh out loud) but outta my control,” he said on Twitter.

-Dubai has postponed its March boat show until November and Abu Dhabi postponed the ITU World Triathlon event this month, after earlier cancelling a cycling tournament where two elite participants were diagnosed with the virus.
+Dubai has postponed its March boat show until November and Abu Dhabi postponed the ITU World Triathlon event this month, after earlier cancelling a cycling event in which two riders were diagnosed with the virus.

+Elsewhere in the Gulf, Qatar has cancelled a defence exhibition and Bahrain has postponed two oil and gas conferences that had been scheduled to take place this month.

-Reporting by Alexander Cornwell and Nafisa Eltahir; editing by Uttaresh.V
+Reporting by Alexander Cornwell and Nafisa Eltahir; editing by Uttaresh.V and Ed Osmond